Quick Info

 01/01/2025

-Maya Moore was selected for induction into the Naismith Memorial Basketball Hall of Fame in 2025, recognizing her legendary career as a four-time WNBA champion and her significant impact as a social justice advocate.
-This honor follows her 2024 selection to the Women's Basketball Hall of Fame.
+Maya Moore was selected for induction into the Naismith Memorial Basketball Hall of Fame in 2025, recognizing her career achievements with the Minnesota Lynx and the University of Connecticut.
+The honor followed her 2024 selection to the Women's Basketball Hall of Fame.

 Do you like Maya Moore?